 The area of the scalp where the hair is implanted will have numerous, single, 1 to 4 stubble hair follicular units with small crusts on top of each graft protruding from the skin.
 These crusts, or miniature scabs, will fall off in seven to fourteen days depending on the patient’s rate of healing.
 The pinkness usually resolves two to six weeks later and is not particularly noticeable unless the patient has no preexisting hair.
 Even then, it tends to look like a sunburned area.

 If a patient wants to use one of the many topical camouflaging agents available to balding men, waiting until the crusts come off is advisable.
 Similarly, if a patient is transitioning from a hairpiece to a transplant, the advise is not to wear the hairpiece until after the crusts have fallen off.
 Some surgeons firmly believe that wearing a hairpiece after a transplant can lead to poor growth.
-Wearing a hat after surgery is the easiest way to hide what has been done.Click Here to Receive Up to £2000 Off
+Wearing a hat after surgery is the easiest way to hide what has been done.Click Here for Your Up to £2000 off Voucher

 Shampoo and cleanliness

 The patient should begin shampooing the first morning after surgery.
 Many patients are scared to shampoo, but it is actually very important to cleanse the area and remove any excessive, dried blood.
 Patients who do not shampoo tend to develop a large, confluent scab that retards healing and makes the area more prone to infection.
 Shampooing is performed in a very gentle fashion for the first ten days.
 Rather than scrubbing the scalp, the patient gently lathers and then pats the scalp.
 Instead of washing the lather off under the showerhead, a cup of water is repeatedly poured over the area until the shampoo is rinsed out.